acconeer/acconeer-python-exploration/docs/a111/algo/adding_your_own_algorithm_module/guide.rst

 .. note::
     Unless you have an editable install of Exploration Tool, you will need to reinstall after editing ``modules.py``

 That's it!
-Now, lets have a look at what we've accomplished.
+Now, lets have a look at what we have accomplished.

 .. figure:: /_static/gui/my_new_algorithm_module_select_service.png
     :figwidth: 40%